-Brief details of job: I run a small but growing events agency called Mango Pie.
+Brief details of job: I run a small but growing events agency.
 It’s quite difficult to explain what my job entails, as every day I do something different.
 One day I might be planning a corporate dinner for 700 people in London, followed by a private birthday party in Kent, and the next a small wedding in Costa Rica.
 I spend most of my time making events happen, creating designs, sketching up ideas, and then finding the right people to help execute those ideas.

 As a small business owner, I also have to make sure the business actually functions.
 This means taking care of the marketing, accounts, HR and all other areas of the company.
 When you’re in your first few years of business, you must wear many hats!

 Attributes needed for this job: To sustain a career in the events industry, being calm is a skill that’s imperative.
 I say skill as it is learned and maintained.
 Enjoying variety and change is also important, as no two days are ever the same, nor are any two events.
 It’s an incredibly fast-paced environment, so being able to think on your feet and asses what’s most important in the moment is key.
 A successful events manager isn’t determined by how well they execute plan A, it’s how they put plan F into action.